Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

 ### Purpose of Vlpt

 - Creation of software apps for communication.
+A static web page is also an app.
 Intended app users are humans and AI.
-- Vlpt should be easily writable and readable by humans and AI.
-Ease of reading and writing of Vlpt text by AI is extremely important.
+- Ease of reading and writing of Vlpt text by humans and AI is extremely important.
 - Vlpt text should serve as replacement for:
-  - HTML
+  - HTML for web pages and web apps.
-  - Markdown
+  - Markdown for documentation.
-  - JSON if not used for Javascript.
+  - JSON for data structures.
-  - Office software for documents, presentations, spreadsheets, management, and more.
+  - Storage of data of social media posts, documents, presentations, spreadsheets, management software, and more.

 Features related to printing on surfaces like paper sheets are welcome but have no priority because Vlpt is meant for an efficient convenient world without polluting, wasteful, limiting, inconvenient, printed documents.